-May a legislator expend campaign funds during a session that were legitimately raised during the interim?
+May a legislator spend campaign funds during a session legitimately raised during the interim?
 Yes, however, the legislator would need to comply with all APOC requirements.

-May a legislator mail during a regular session an invitation to a fundraiser for his/her campaign, which would be held after session?

-No, this act would be considered a solicitation during session and be prohibited.
+May a legislator during regular session mail an invitation to an after-session campaign fundraiser?
+No, this act would be considered a solicitation during session and thus prohibited.